Four Horsemen (American football)

 The Four Horsemen of Notre Dame was a group of American football players at the University of Notre Dame under coach Knute Rockne.
 They were the backfield of Notre Dame's 1924 football team.
 The players who made up this group were Harry Stuhldreher, Don Miller, Jim Crowley, and Elmer Layden.

 In 1924, a nickname coined by sportswriter Grantland Rice for the New York Herald Tribune and the actions of a student publicity aide transformed the Notre Dame backfield of Stuhldreher, Crowley, Miller, and Layden into one of the most noted groups of collegiate athletes in football history, the Four Horsemen of Notre Dame.

 Quarterback Harry Stuhldreher, left halfback Jim Crowley, right halfback Don Miller, and fullback Elmer Layden had run successfully through Irish opponents' defenses since coach Knute Rockne devised the lineup in 1922 during their sophomore season.
 During the three-year tenure of the Four Horsemen, Notre Dame lost only two games, one each in 1922 and 1923, both to Nebraska in Lincoln before packed houses.

 Naming

 Grantland Rice gave the foursome its nickname after Notre Dame's 13–7 upset victory over a strong Army team on October 18, 1924.
-Rice had penned what sports journalist Murray Sperber called "the most famous football lede of all-time":
+Rice had penned what sports journalist Murray Sperber called "the most famous football lead of all-time":

 Outlined against a blue-gray October sky the Four Horsemen rode again.
 In dramatic lore they are known as famine, pestilence, destruction and death.
 These are only aliases.
 Their real names are: Stuhldreher, Miller, Crowley and Layden.
 They formed the crest of the South Bend cyclone before which another fighting Army team was swept over the precipice at the Polo Grounds this afternoon as 55,000 spectators peered down upon the bewildering panorama spread out upon the green plain below.